 his feet.
-Without much hope, he checked the gap just in case Ciola, or someone, had taken pity on them, and had follochecked the top of the hill, just in case the old man was there.
+Without much hope, he checked the gap just in case Ciola, or someone, had taken pity on them, and had followed them in a truck.
+He also checked the top of the hill, just in case the old man was there.

 Then he said, "Scully, how fast can you run?"